Calabi-Yau Metrics with K\"ahler Moduli Dependence: General strategy

-With this $G$-symmetric set-up, we repeat the four steps in the above bullet-point list using the Ansatz~\eqref{ansGinv} instead of Eq.~\eqref{eq:phi_general}, thereby determining explicit expressions for the coefficients $\alpha_i(t/t_m)$.
+With this $G$-symmetric set-up, we repeat the four steps in the above bullet-point list using the Ansatz~\eqref{ansGinv} instead of Eq.~\eqref{eq:phi_general}, thereby determining explicit expressions for the coefficients $\alpha_i$ as functions of the K\"ahler moduli ratios.
 The non-trivial transformation laws~\eqref{alphatrans} then provide a useful and non-trivial consistency check on the numerical results, as illustrated in the examples below.